philanc/ple/README.md

 - probably many others things that you would expect from a text editor!

 On the other hand, the editor already support:
-- a keybinding a la Emacs (but much limited!)
+- a keybinding loosely inspired by Emacs (but much limited!)
 - basic editing functions
 - basic search and replace functions (plain text only)
 - support for long lines (horizontal scroll, no provision for wrapping long lines)